hashicorp/terraform/website/docs/configuration/providers.html.md

 be omitted if its contents would otherwise be empty.
 Terraform assumes an empty default configuration for any provider that is not explicitly configured.

-## Initialization
+## Installation

-Each time a new provider is added to configuration -- either explicitly via a `provider` block or by adding a resource from that provider -- Terraform must initialize the provider before it can be used.
-Initialization downloads and installs the provider's plugin so that it can later be executed.
+Each time a new provider is added to configuration -- either explicitly via a `provider` block or by adding a resource from that provider without an associated `provider` block -- Terraform must install the provider before it can be used.
+Installation locates and downloads the provider's plugin so that it can be executed later.

 Provider initialization is one of the actions of `terraform init`.
-Running this command will download and initialize any providers that are not already initialized.
+Running this command will install any providers that are not already installed.

-Providers downloaded by `terraform init` are only installed for the current working directory; other working directories can have their own installed provider versions.
+Providers downloaded by `terraform init` are only installed for the current working directory; other working directories can have their own installed provider plugins, which may be of differing versions.

-Note that `terraform init` cannot automatically download providers that are not distributed by HashiCorp.
-See [Third-party Plugins](#third-party-plugins) below for installation instructions.

 For more information, see
 [the `terraform init` command](/docs/commands/init.html).